marcduiker/azure-functions-university/lessons/dotnetcore31/durable-functions/chaining/chaining-lesson-dotnet.md

       you may choose to setup a new Azure Storage Account through your Azure Subscription or you temporarily choose `Local Storage Emulator`

    > 🔎 **Observation** - Take a look into the `local.settings.json` file.
-You will find details to build and run the Durable Function app.
+You will find details to build and run the Durable Function app like your AzureWebJobStorage and your functions worker runtime which is dotnet.

+   ` "AzureWebJobsStorage": "UseDevelopmentStorage=true"`
+   `  "FUNCTIONS_WORKER_RUNTIME": "dotnet"`

    ![local.settings.json](img/dotnetdf-localsettings.jpg)

     > 🔎 **Observation** - Take a look into the `host.json` file.
-You will find details To explain and describe about this file .

    ![host.json](img/dotnetdf-hostfile.PNG)